Music and narcotics have a long, complex history, but some of the greatest albums of all time were also the most drug-fuelled.

 Pink Floyd is a band drugs are inherently affiliated with.
 Soon after the band was formed, founding member Syd Barrett discovered the mind-altering effects of LSD.

 Although Barrett ended up leaving the band, other members like Roger Waters have cited psychedelics as a great influence for their music.
 Unlike other drugs bands have been hooked to, Pink Floyd’s use of mind-altering substances seemed to expand their consciousness rather than ruin their lives.

 David Bowie – Station to station

 He later stated that they were “the darkest days of my life” and that he was haunted by visions of bodies falling past his window.
+To David Bowie drugs were a hindrance and he actually have moments of sobriety.
 Musically, the album showed a transition in Bowie’s style as he moved into more experimental electronic sounds that resembled artists from Germany at the time.

 Amy Winehouse – Back To Black

 The Grammy Award winning album is acclaimed for it’s production and stunning contralto vocals from Amy Winehouse, but lyrically the album addresses the darker aspects of the late songwriter’s life.

 References in the lead single Back To Black allude to her heroin use and Rehab addressing her family’s urges to seek help for her drug and alcohol addiction show a few examples of this.
 When she took the album on the road, she showed up late to many of her concerts and was known to forget lyrics mid-set.

 In 2011, Winehouse died from alcohol poisoning at the age of 27.